listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 ### Sorting

-Intuitively, we are really only interested in first consecutive group of cars parked next to each other.
+Intuitively, we are really only interested in the first consecutive group of cars parked next to each other.
 Essentially, what you do is walk along from the very first parking space, `0`, and see if it is occupied.
 If it is occupied, you move on to the next space --- if it is not occupied, you can stop because you found your answer!

 There is no way to solve the problem without first sorting `T`.[^nosort] You can solve the problem without sorting only in the edge case where `T`'s lowest number is greater than `0` --- i.e., if the car most closely parked to the entrance is not on `0`, then you do not need to bother sorting `T`, because the answer is simply `0`.
-And, finding the lowest number in a given set is always a $O(n)$ operation because you just need to loop through the entire set one time, keeping track of the lowest number found.
+And, finding the lowest number in a given set is always a $O(n)$ operation because you need to loop through the entire set just once, keeping track of the lowest number found.

 In the more common case (as seen in real life), the parking space closest to the driver (the most desirable parking space) is already taken; and what's more, the group of spaces closest to the driver is already taken.
 In this case, we have to proceed from space `0`, and incrementally observe every subsequent space, until we arrive at an empty parking space.